Expand To Show Full Article

 How Does The Firing Temperature Affect Ceramics Production?

-If a piece of ceramic is not fired at the correct temperature it will make a huge difference in the outcome of the final product.
-It is also important that the correct kiln is used for the production process.
-This is because there are many things that must be considered when using a kiln to fire ceramics.
+If a piece of ceramic is not fired at the correct temperature, it will make a huge difference in the outcome of the final product.
+It is also crucial that the correct kiln is used for the production process.
+This is because many things must be considered when using a kiln to fire ceramics.
 During the firing process, there are many things that can cause the production to fail or crack.